Linguistics575/unlocking-text-main/azure/readme.md

    * `python recognize_text.py config.yml -i my_image_file.png [-o my_output_directory] --ocr`
 * for OCR recognition (of printed, typewritten text) for a batch of files:
    * `python recognize_text.py config.yml -f file_with_a_list_paths.txt [-o my_output_directory] --ocr`

+---
+## Technical Documentation
+`recognize_text.py` is truly very simple.
+It sends a POST request to the Microsoft API that contains the image data along with the subscription key and url as retrieved from `config.yml`  It then probes the url returned from the request until the recognition result is ready, and retrieves the result as returned in json format.
+The json contains bounding box locations as well as the recognized text.
+This information is used to created a pyplot image of the original image with the bounding boxes and recognized text superimposed upon it (the `.annotated.png` output file).
+All functions have been thoroughly documented.